North Carolina: A Thriving Biopharma Manufacturing Hub

 Additional Learning Opportunities

-The Biopharma Manufacturing Education Resources is a compilation of educational offerings across the state organized by education level and region.
+The Biopharma Manufacturing Education Resources is a compilation of statewide training courses organized by education level and region.

 View the Biopharma Manufacturing Education Resources page.